kontent-ai/sample-app-graphql-react/README.md

 The core it so to implement the list with detail pages.

-What to list i defined in `Listing page` content type by `content_type` test element specifying, what types you want to list.
+What to list is defined in the `Listing page` content type by the `content_type` test element specifying, what types you want to list.
 It is possible to extend the use case, to define multiple types and limit/filter them somehow.

 ![Blog Listing page example](docs/listing-page-example.png)